|

 Nolnternetlcon: Removes the Internet (system folder) icon from the Desktop

 Now create a new key and name it System.
-Under this new key, system we can create
+Under this new key, system we can

 the following new DWORD values